cyrusnderitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that dublicates last line of a file
-Script that deletes all reguar files with .js ext in present dir and subfolders Script that displays the 10 newest files in the current dierctory
+Script that deletes all reguar files with .js ext in present dir and subfolders Script that displays the 10 newest files in the current dierctory Script that takes a list of words as input and prints out words that apear only once